The mortgage dilemma: what to do if you can’t afford to make your payments

 - Cash advances from credit cards (these have a tendency to max out credit limits all-too quickly)

-- Advance-fee loan schemes (these have been surfacing online during the pandemic, where people are asked to pay money upfront before receiving any funds—it’s a total scam, don’t do it)
+- Advance-fee loan schemes (where people are asked to pay money upfront before receiving any funds—it’s a total scam, don’t do it)

-Learn more about our better borrowing options, exclusively for education members.
+Learn more about our borrowing options, exclusively for education members.

 #3: Consider taking on roommates/tenants.

 If you’re hesitant about extending your amortization period or utilizing a line of credit, you may want to look into boosting your monthly cash flow instead.
 Rental income is one of the easiest ways to do this.
-Bringing in roommates to fill those unused bedrooms (or tenants, if you have the space for a basement apartment) could provide the extra money you need to cover some or even all of your mortgage payments.
+Bringing in roommates to fill any unused bedrooms (or tenants, if you have the space for a basement apartment) could provide the extra money you need to cover a portion or even all of your mortgage payments.

 - Do your landlord/tenant legislation homework, as municipal bylaws differ with each city/town/region

-(check out the Canada Housing and Mortgage Corporation website for more information including updates regarding COVID-19)
+(check out the Canada Housing and Mortgage Corporation website for more information)

 - Inform your home insurance provider about your rental unit (not telling them could void your policy in the event of a fire or other damage caused by your roommate/tenant)